imagibee/Gigantor/README.md

 ### Line Indexing
+The following benchmark is for line indexing an uncompressed file using unbuffered IO.
+It shows about 10x improvement from parallelizing the processing across the chunks.

+![Image](https://raw.githubusercontent.com/imagibee/Gigantor/main/Images/LineIndexing.png)

-The following benchmark shows about a 10x boost for line indexing an uncompressed file using unbuffered IO.
-If your use case needs line indexing and search then combining them is another way to gain performance.
+If your use case needs both line indexing and search then combining them is another way to gain performance.
 A simple way to do this is create both a RegexSearcher and a LineIndexer and run them simultaneously.

-![Image](https://raw.githubusercontent.com/imagibee/Gigantor/main/Images/LineIndexing.png)

 ### Example 4 - using search and line indexing simultaneously to search a uncompressed file and then read several lines around a match